canonical/lxd/doc/security.md

 and the client can now connect to the server without having to provide any additional credentials.

-This is a workflow that's very similar to that of ssh where an initial connection to an unknown server triggers a prompt.
+This is a workflow that's very similar to that of SSH where an initial connection to an unknown server triggers a prompt.

-A possible extension to that is to support something similar to ssh's fingerprint in DNS feature where the certificate fingerprint is added as a TXT record, then if the domain is signed by DNSSEC, the client will automatically accept the fingerprint if it matches that in the DNS record.

 ## Adding a remote with a PKI based setup
 In the PKI setup, a system administrator is managing a central PKI, that